ilikescience/mhs11/src/assets/writing/album-art.md

 The zany campiness of *Sgt.
 Pepper’s* could only be matched by an absurd gift box full of toys and games.
 The stark loneliness of the Beatles’ next album would be paired with a plain white cover, without even ink to fill in the impression of the words “The Beatles” on the front.

 {% gallery %}
-{% image '/images/albumart-26.jpg' "" "The cover of <i>Sgt.
+{% image '/images/albumart-26.jpg' "An album cover with colorful, vivid, and busy photography" "The cover of <i>Sgt.
 Pepper's Lonely Hearts Club Band</i>, designed by Jann Haworth and Peter Blake and photographed by Michael Cooper" "" %}
-{% image "/images/albumart-27.jpg" "" "The cover of <i>The Beatles</i>, designed by Richard Hamilton" "via <a href='https://www.reddit.com/r/beatles/comments/vdm37b/high_resolution_remasters_of_beatles_album_covers/' rel='noopener' target='_blank'>Reddit</a>" %}
+{% image "/images/albumart-27.jpg" "An album cover with no elements except for the name 'The Beatles'" "The cover of <i>The Beatles</i>, designed by Richard Hamilton" "via <a href='https://www.reddit.com/r/beatles/comments/vdm37b/high_resolution_remasters_of_beatles_album_covers/' rel='noopener' target='_blank'>Reddit</a>" %}
 {% endgallery %}

 The most famous artists and designers of each generation would try their hand at album art.
 Salvador Dali, Andy Warhol, Saul Bass, Keith Haring, Annie Leibovitz, Jeff Koons, Shepard Fairey, and Banksy would all create work for albums.
 Some of those pieces would become the most recognizable ones in an artist’s catalog.

+{% gallery %}
+{% image "/images/albumart-28.jpg" "An album cover featuring Salvador Dali's artwork" "Salvador Dali's cover for <i>Greatest Hits</i> by The Modern Jazz Quartet" "" %}
+{% image "/images/albumart-29.jpg" "An album cover featuring Andy Warhol's artwork" "Andy Warhol's cover for <i>The Velvet Underground & Nico</i>" "via <a href='https://www.flickr.com/photos/lwr/49877603372/' target='_blank' rel='noopener'>Leo Reynolds</a>" %}
+{% image "/images/albumart-30.jpg" "An album cover featuring Saul Bass's artwork" "Saul Bass's cover for <i>Frank Sinatra Conducts Tone Poems of Color</i>" "via <a href='https://www.moma.org/collection/works/125365' target='_blank' rel='noopener'>Moma</a>" %}
+{% image "/images/albumart-31.jpg" "An album cover featuring Keith Haring's artwork" "Keith Haring's cover for David Bowie's <i>Without You</i>" "" %}
+{% image "/images/albumart-32.jpg" "An album cover featuring Annie Leibovitz and Andrea Klein's artwork" "Annie Leibovitz and Andrea Klein's cover for Bruce Springsteen's <i>Born In The USA</i>" "" %}
+{% image "/images/albumart-33.jpg" "An album cover featuring Jeff Koons' artwork" "Jeff Koons' cover for Lady Gaga's <i>Artpop</i>" "" %}
+{% image "/images/albumart-34.jpg" "An album cover featuring Shepard Fairey's artwork" "Shepard Fairey's cover for The Smashing Pumpkins' <i>Zeitgeist</i>" "" %}
+{% image "/images/albumart-35.jpg" "An album cover featuring Banksy's artwork" "Banksy's cover for Blur's <i>Think Tank</i>" "" %}
+{% endgallery %}

 None of this would have been possible without the contributions of Alex Steinweiss, Jim Flora, Paul Bacon, Gil Mellé, John Hermansader, Reid Miles, S. Neil Fujita, and others.
 If not for the arms race between Columbia Records and Blue Note for the best art and the best artists of the ’50s, many artists would never have found their career.
 And in some cases, an album like The Rolling Stones’ *Sticky Fingers* would be remembered more for its art than for its music.